 - Видео об ирландском сеттере 7.
 Video about the Irish Setter

-- harmony of proportions and average size;
+- harmonious proportions and average size;

 - excellent sense of smell and hearing;

-- dense coat.
+- thick coat.

 The main features in appearance that distinguish Irish Setters from other dogs are the following:

 - The Irish head is long, narrowed, with an oval volumetric forehead without bulges.
 On the back of the head there is a pronounced bump.
 The orbits are arranged in such a way that they give the dog a surprisingly joyful look.